dpawlows/Foundations-of-Scientific-Computing/lessons/L3/coding.rst

 in the terminal to change my cwd to that directory.

-Once you clone your repo to your local machine, you will then need to change directories to work on your project, execute git commands, etc. If the name of your project is "exercise03_dpawlows", then you would enter
+Once you clone your repo (which you will do in the next step) to your local machine, you will then need to change directories to work on your project, execute git commands, etc. If the name of your project is "exercise03_dpawlows", then you would enter